My hands are tied: CS Nakhumicha on the question of Intern doctors

 She announced that the government will immediately start posting some 552 interns at the Salaries and Remuneration Commission (SRC) recommended rate of Sh70,000 per month as she awaits the outcome of a court case on the same matter on September 26.

-Speaking to the Nation on Tuesday evening and through a statement, the CS apologised to the interns for the pain, anguish, psychological torture and frustration they have endured for almost two years.
+Speaking to the Nation on Tuesday evening and through a statement, the CS apologising to the interns for the pain, anguish, psychological torture and frustration they have endured for almost two years.

 “The Ministry of Health (MoH) is cognizant of the negative impact created by the continued delays in the posting of interns.
 We empathise with our young doctors, who have had to endure untold psychological trauma and financial hardship, even as we work round the clock to find a practical solution to the prevailing situation,” she said.